jokob-sk/Docker-Image-for-Pi.Alert/README.md

 ### Database backup and restore

-The docker image creates a DB copy once an hour copying the DB to `/home/pi/pialert/config/pialert.db_bak`
+The docker image creates a DB copy once every 30 min by copying the DB to `/home/pi/pialert/config/pialert.db_bak`.
+ > If you have a backup already available, make sure you rename this file if you want to keep older backups before starting a new container.

 You can backup the DB by also ad-hoc by running the follow command in the container: